renatogalera/ai-commit/README.md

    Commits your changes.
 If `--semantic-release` is enabled, AI-Commit:
    - Reads the current version tag.
    - Generates a recommended next version (MAJOR, MINOR, or PATCH).
-   - Creates and pushes a new Git tag.
+   - Creates new Git tag.
-   - Invokes GoReleaser to build and publish your release artifacts.

 8. **Interactive Commit Splitting (optional)**
    If `--interactive-split` is used, AI-Commit shows a separate TUI that breaks the diff into chunks, letting you select what belongs in each commit.
 Each partial commit is also assigned an AI-generated commit message.